 He covers a great deal of current theory in a clear, accessible, and practical way, linking it to ideas you can use immediately.
-He also touches on how we can lessen our own anxieties to better support our children.
+He also touches on how we can lessen our own anxieties as parents to better support our children.

-Is it Anxiety?
+Is it anxiety?

 If you have explored other avenues, and things aren't moving forward for a child with regard to a particular behaviour, it's worth considering whether anxiety is playing a part.